-1 Stage 1 5 minute loss of free time At the start of the year, a warning card system is discussed and agreed within each class.
-Following 3 warnings from staff, 5 minutes of free time is lost: • An oral warning (stating clearly and calmly what behaviour you expect to change).
-First visual warning placed on the pupil's desk. • A second visual warning on the pupil's desk • A final visual warning on the pupil's desk Stage 2 15 minute loss of free time A further warning following a 5 minute loss of free time triggers a 15 minute loss of free time.
-Stage 3 Lunchtime or after-school detention Persistent poor behaviour throughout the school day leading to loss of more than 15 minutes free time will result in lunchtime or after-school detention.
-The following behaviours result in an immediate stage 3 sanction: Damage to property Ongoing malicious harm to others Intentionally swearing at staff Store 4 Intounal or Stage 4 Internal or external exclusion Persistent and/or serious breaches of school rules.
-For example: Bullying Serious malicious behaviour towards staff or pupils Safeguarding breaches Fighting Smoking at school Stage 5 Permanent Exclusion is an extreme sanction and is only exclusion administered by the Headteacher.
-The main categories of misconduct which may result in permanent exclusion include but are not limited to: Repeated Verbal abuse to pupils, staff and others Repeated physical abuse to/attack on pupils, staff and others Repeated inappropriate/sexual behaviour Repeated deliberate damage to property including vandalism and computer hacking Supply/possession/use of controlled or illegal drugs and solvents or their paraphernalia, or substances intended to resemble them Repeated possession of alcohol or tobacco Supply of alcohol or tobacco Blackmail, intimidation, racism or persistent bullying Serious actual or threatened violence against another pupil or a member of staff Sexual abuse or assault Carrying an offensive weapon
+sanctions will vary i

+Stage 1 Agreed loss At the start of the year, a warning system is

+break time discussed and agreed within each class.
+Following 3

+warnings from staff, an agreed period of free time is

+lost:

+An oral warning (stating clearly and calmly

+what behaviour you expect to change).

+A second oral warning

+A final warning

+Stage 2 Longer period of A further warning following a short loss of free time

+loss of free time triggers a longer loss of free time.

+Stage 3 Lunchtime or Persistent poor behaviour throughout the school day

+Stuge 3 after-school leading to loss of more than 15 minutes free time will

+detention result in lunchtime or after-school detention

+detention undertaking Beech Lodge Service

+undertaking beech Louge Service

+The following behaviours result in an immediate

+stage 3 sanction:

+Damage to property

+Intentionally swearing at staff or pupils

+Refusal to hand in Mobile Phone/Smart

+Devices

+Stage 4 Internal or Persistent and/or serious breaches of school rules.

+external For example:

+exclusion Bullying

+Serious malicious behaviour towards staff or

+pupils

+Serious intentional safeguarding breaches

+Manufacturing or distributing of

+inappropriate images

+Violence

+Prohibited substances at school including

+smoking (including vaping) and alcohol

+74 Sexual harassment

+744 Theft

+Repeated breaking of school rules such as Application refered to bond in mobile.
+The second refered to bond in mobile.

+persistent refusal to hand in mobile

+- phones/Smart devices

+Stage 5 Permanent Permanent Exclusion is an extreme sanction and is

+exclusion only administered by the Headteacher/Principal.
+The

+main categories of misconduct which may result in

+permanent exclusion include but are not limited to:

+Repeated verbal abuse to pupils, staff and others

+Repeated emotional abuse of pupils

+Repeated physical abuse /attack on pupils, staff

+and others

+Repeated inappropriate/sexual behaviour

-Arson Unacceptable behaviour which has previously been reported and for which school sanctions and other interventions have not been successful in modifying the pupil's behaviour Other serious misconduct by a pupil or parent (by association) which affects the welfare of a member or members of the school community or which brings the school into disrepute (single or repeated episodes) on or off school premises. -- ---
+- Repeated deliberate damage to property including vandalism and computer hacking - Supply/possession/use of controlled or illegal drugs and solvents or their paraphernalia, or substances intended to resemble them - Repeated possession of alcohol or tobacco/vapes - Repeated supply of alcohol or tobacco/vapes - Blackmail, intimidation, racism or persistent bullying - Serious actual or threatened violence against another pupil or a member of staff - Sexual abuse or assault - Carrying an offensive weapon with intent and threatening staff or pupils - Arson - Unacceptable behaviour which has previously been reported and for which school sanctions and other interventions have not been successful in modifying the pupil's behaviour - Other serious misconduct by a pupil or parent (by association) which affects the welfare of a member or members of the school community or which brings the school into disrepute (single or repeated episodes) on or off school premises. - At Beech Lodge we take our Safeguarding responsibilities very seriously.
+These areas of misconduct are dealt with in line with our Safeguarding Policy and Procedures.